hmchou56/centra8/spring2018webinars.md

 [Register here for this webinar](https://goo.gl/nvi61N)

 **2018/02/28 @18:00 US EST**
-**Beyond Databases: Rethinking New Approaches to Virtual Collaboration and Data-sharing**
-[Register here for this webinar](https://goo.gl/UUD1gn)
+**Beyond Databases: Rethinking New Approaches to Virtual Collaboration and Data-sharing** By Dr. Tho Nguyen, University of Virginia, USA [Register here for this webinar](https://goo.gl/UUD1gn)

 **2018/03/13 @18:00 US EST**